Nettas/volterra-eks-vk8s-guide/README.rst

 Create VK8S Cluster
 #####################

 Volterra provides mechanism to easily deploy applications using vK8s across Volterra global network and make them available closer to users.
 Virtual Kubernetes (vK8s) clusters are fully-functional Kubernetes deployments that can span multiple geographic regions, clouds, and even on-prem environments.
-So, let's follow a few steps below to create a vK8s object in VoltConsole, associate with a virtual site that groups Volterra sites, download kubeconfig of the created vK8s and test connectivity.
+Let's now follow a few steps below to create a vK8s object in VoltConsole, associate with a virtual site that groups Volterra sites, download kubeconfig of the created vK8s and test connectivity.

 1. Create cluster
 *******************